sf-playground/inc/README.md

 ## Crowdfunding (one-time)

-*If you have a specific idea you'd like to implement (rather than ongoing project work), a one-time crowdfunding campaign can help raise the funds you need.
-Both individuals and companies might be willing to donate to your campaign.*
+If you have a specific project milestone you'd like to implement (such as the initial development and "Version 1.0" release of a typeface) a one-time crowdfunding campaign can help raise the funds you need.
+Both individuals and companies might be willing to donate to your campaign.
+This category is distinct from ongoing project work.

 #### Pros

 * Few strings attached
-* Can be easier for an individual to legally manage via, e.g. [Kickstarter](https://kickstarter.com/)
+* Can be easy for an individual to legally manage via crowdfunding platform sites like [Kickstarter](https://kickstarter.com)

 #### Cons